cammymcp/ObsidianOSRTurnTracker/README.md

 - Light and custom effects "expire" (turn from bold to italics) when the tracker reaches them;
 - Effects of the same type which expire on the same turn are "stacked".
 E.g. lighting a second torch on the same turn will update the expiry label from `T` to `T2`.
 - Ability to add days to the tracker if needed.
+- Displays custom weekday and month names when used with Calendarium plugin.

 ## Disclaimer